 Who introduced him to the inventor?
 This is one of my favorite stories.
 Jim, a man he fired.
 Yes, a man he fired.
-Apparently, a man who worked for my father was caught stealing.
-He was obviously fired, but this was not Jim.
-Although Jim wasn't the culprit, because he was aware of the theft and didn't report the thief, he was let go too.
+Apparently, a man who worked for my father was caught stealing and so he was fired.
+But this was not Jim.
+Jim wasn't the thief but he was aware of the theft.
+Because he didn't report the theft, he was let go.
 My dad felt bad that he had to fire Jim and treated him with dignity.
-Jim went to work for the inventor and recommended my dad as a man who was fair and who could grow the business.
-My dad borrowed the money to buy into the company which he helped to grow from a few people to a business with over 100 employees.
+Jim went to work for the inventor and when they wanted to grow, he recommended my dad as a man.
+He felt my dad was fair and would be able to grow the business.
+My dad borrowed money to buy into the company which grew from a few people to a business with over 100 employees.

 Today my father would have been 87.
 He passed away when I was 23.